-KBN's liquidity portfolio totaled NOK126 billion as of September 2020 and was principally made up of assets of strong credit quality.
-Our liquid assets/total assets was 24.9% for the period.
+KBN's liquidity portfolio totaled NOK108 billion as of June 2021 and was principally made up of assets of strong credit quality.
+Our liquid assets to total assets ratio was 21.8% at the end of the period.
 KBN's aim is to maintain liquid assets that would allow it to sustain operations for the next 12 months if funding markets become unavailable.
 However, KBN does not have access to regular central bank liquidity facilities, unlike some of its peers.
-KBN's overall liquidity coverage ratio was 208% in Q3 2020 (2019: 348%).
+KBN's overall liquidity coverage ratio was 272% in Q2 2021 (year-end 2020: 191% and 2019: 348%).